A Scalable AutoML Approach Based on Graph Neural Networks: Related Work

-\textit{Pipeline generation} There is a significant amount of work viewing the selection of learners as well as hyperparameters as a bayesian optimization problem like \cite{multitaskBO,autoweka}.
+There is a significant amount of work viewing the selection of learners as well as hyperparameters as a bayesian optimization problem like \cite{multitaskBO,autoweka}.
 Other systems have used evolutionary algorithms along with user defined templates or grammars for this purpose such as TPOT \cite{le2020scaling} or Recipe \cite{S2017RECIPEAG}.
 Still, others have viewed the problem of pipeline generation as a probabilistic matrix factorization \cite{NEURIPS2018_b59a51a3}, an AI planning problem when combined with a user specified grammar \cite{ICAPS20paper208,Ml-plan}, a bayesian optimization problem combined with Monte Carlo Tree Search \cite{ijcai2019-457}, or an iterative alternating direction method of multipliers optimization (ADMM) problem \cite{liu2019admm}.
-To the best of our knowledge, we do not know of any system that has cast the actual generation of pipelines as a neural graph generation problem.
+Systems like VolcanoML focus on an efficient decomposition of the search space ~\cite{VolcanoML}.
+To the best of our knowledge, {\sysname} is the first system to cast the actual generation of pipelines as a neural graph generation problem.

 Some recent AutoML systems have moved away from the fairly linear pipelines generated by most earlier systems to use ensembles or stacking extensively.
 H2O for instance uses fast random search in combination with ensembling for the problem of generating pipelines \cite{LeDell2020H2OAS}.
 Others rely on "stacking a bespoke set of models in a predefined order", where stacking and training is handled in a special manner to achieve strong performance \cite{erickson2020autogluontabular}.
 Similarly, PIPER \cite{piper} uses a greedy best-first search algorithm to traverse the space of partial pipelines guided over a grammar that defines complex pipelines such as Directed Acyclic Graphs (DAGs).
-The pipelines produced by PIPER are more complex than the linear structures used in the current AutoML systems we use to test our ideas for historical pipeline modeling, nor do we ensemble anything yet in our approach.
-Neither is precluded, however, because we use graph generative models that can generate any type of structures (our mined pipelines themselves may contain complex structures).
-That said, our initial evaluation is re-using systems that are linear so we test the value of mined pipelines in the simplest setting.
+The pipelines produced by PIPER are more complex than the linear structures used in the current AutoML systems we use to test our ideas for historical pipeline modeling, and we do not use ensembling techniques yet in our approach.
+Neither is precluded, however, because {\sysname} meta-learning model can generate any type of structures, including complex structures that mined pipelines may have.